haiiro-shimeji/gmap/README.txt

 Description
 -----------

-The GMap module is a module that has 4 essential parts.
-The first part an API that allows other modules or administrators to convert either an array of specifications or a macro text into a html/javascript text that will include the google map on their page.
+The main GMap module is primarily an API module.
+The API that allows other modules or administrators to convert either an array of specifications or a macro text into a html/javascript text that will include the google map on their page.

-The second part is a macro generator which will allow you to interactively create a gmap macro suitable for using with this module.
+The module includes a macro generator which will allow you to interactively create a gmap macro suitable for using for a variety of purposes with this module.

-The third part is the filter, which allows you to take the text created from the macro and insert it into a node and the filter will convert this into a google map shown on the node.
+Included with this module is a filter, which allows you to take the text created from the macro and insert it into a node and the filter will convert this into a google map shown on the node.

-The fourth part is a user interface that allows users to enter their location in a google map and then a map can be viewed that can show where users are from around the world.
-Note that the user functionality must have a table added to the database.
-However, the rest of the module will work fine if this table is not activated and the user functionality is not turned on in the settings page.
+Also packaged with this module is the module gmap_location.module.
+This lets one display location information from nodes or users on google maps.

 Installation